 The PTA Program at Blinn College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call 979-691-2010 or email email@example.com.
 A graduate with an AAS degree is eligible to sit for national licensure examination for Physical Therapist Assistants and apply for state licensure.

 The PTA program begins in the fall semester of each year, and is designed to be completed in two years regardless of the number of general education or elective courses taken prior to entry into the program.
 The general education courses, including PTHA 1201, can be completed prior to admission to the PTHA Program.
 With the exception of PTHA 1201, all other PTHA courses begin upon admission into the program and must be taken sequentially.

-Enrollment in the PTA program is 25 students each year.
+Enrollment in the PTA program is a maximum of 25 students each year.
 Due to the competitive admission process, it is recommended that you attend an information session and begin the requirements for the admission process early to be sure your application is complete by the application deadline.
 However, completion of all admission requirements does not guarantee admission into the PTA Program.
-The Blinn PTA program boasts a 100% graduation rate and a 100% pass rate on the national licensure examination in the graduating cohorts of 2013, 2014, and 2015.
+The Blinn PTA program boasts a 100% graduation rate and a 100% pass rate on the national licensure examination in recent graduating cohorts.
 Program graduates have a high employment rate within six months of passing the licensure examination, and most students are able to start working as soon as they graduate.